 - Zero motivation to do anything

-- Anxiety and a general feeling of sadness
+- Anxiety and a general feeling of sadness OR feeling numb to everything

 - Sleeping problems like sleeping too much or not sleeping at all